 The cliffs of the East Riding of Yorkshire, where the plain of Holderness meets the North Sea, provide an example of coastal erosion on an observable scale.
-Although the situation can vary considerably from place to place, from decade to decade, year to year, and within the year, the overall loss of land through cliff recession along this coast is often quoted as being one of the fastest in Europe.
+Although the situation can vary considerably from place to place, from year to year, and within the year, the overall loss of land through cliff recession along this coast is often quoted as being one of the fastest in Europe.

 an ice age legacy